Mineral Raw Materials

-On the basis of the acquired theoretical knowledge a graduate is capable of identifying, sorting and interpreting information related to brownfield redevelopment.
-During their studies students deepen their skills in laboratory, experimental and field tasks and consequently can work with maps and local plans, legislation, they can propose solutions for decontamination and remediation of brownfields or analyse and produce data in a GIS.
+On the basis of the acquired theoretical knowledge, a graduate is capable of identifying, sorting and interpreting information related to brownfield redevelopment.
+During their studies students deepen their skills in laboratory, experimental and field tasks and consequently can work with maps and local plans, legislation, they can propose solutions for decontamination and remediation of brownfields or analyze and produce data in a GIS.

 Occupational Profiles of Graduates